Questions about Nursing Home Abuse and Neglect

 - Non-economic damages: including loss of quality of life, emotional turmoil, pain and suffering and loss of companionship.

-- Physical impairment and/or disfigurement: including money for scars or physical disability for injures caused by nursing staff negligence.
+- Physical impairment and/or disfigurement: including money for scars or physical disability for injuries caused by nursing staff negligence.

 How can I tell if my loved one is being neglected or abused?